mokuda2/senioryearreflection/_posts/2022-01-01-The-Head-and-the-Heart.md

 "Were these people mean to you?
 When did you start feeling this way?"

 "It was Tuesday.
 And uh, it wasn't intentional, but it still hurt.
 I feel like I should just tell you directly instead of you trying to ask questions."
 I took a deep breath.
 We were walking by the Tanner Building, and all I could think about was Connor.
 "So...
 I like guys."

 I waited for a bit to see her reaction.
 She wasn't taken aback or shocked or anything like that, which was a bit of a surprise to me.
 “Can you guess what I've been going through?"
+I asked.

-"Did you get your heart broken?" she asked.
+"Did you get your heart broken?"

-"...
-Yeah."
+"...Yeah."

 "Wow!
 Michael!
 I thought you didn't know what those kinds of feelings were like!
 And I'm glad you were able to somewhat understand what I've been going through too with that one guy.
 I've felt the same way, just heartbroken.
 But I've been feeling better.
 But how did you get your heart broken?"